toptensoftware/codeonly/readme.md

 is modified by the component before it's compiled.

-Normally the `Component.compileTemplate` method compiles the component's static `template` property as is.
-By overriding this method on a component we can adjust the template before compilation.
+Normally the `Component.compileTemplate` method compiles the component's static `template` property as is, but by overriding this method we can adjust the template before it's compiled.

 ```js
 class MyComponent extends Component